by Jennifer Rea, PhD

 Today’s military families are diverse.
 Military families themselves come in many forms, including their structure (e.g., single-parent families; dual-service families) as well as their experience with military life (e.g., new to the military vs. 10+ years of experience).
 “Moreover, military families’ needs change over time as they move through personal and military life transitions” (Clever & Segal, 2013, p.
 13).

-And while they face a variety of challenges unique to military life, military families are resilient.
-All military families possess assets, and each are able to tap into available protective resources to overcome various life adversities (Masten, 2018).
+While they face a variety of challenges unique to military life, military families are resilient.
+They possess a variety of assets, and are able to tap into protective resources to overcome various life adversities (Masten, 2018).

 One specific resource that helps support resilience in military families is the Military Family Service Provider (MFSP).
 A MFSP is a professional who assists Service members and their families through sharing resources and information to navigate military life.
 For example, a MFSP may work at a Fleet and Family Support Center where they provide workshops to help military families with transition assistance.
 Due to limited availability and allocation of resources, MFSPs may find that they are not able to support military families at the level they would like.